 - a high school diploma or GED a valid driver’s license and acceptable driving record

 Opportunity to supervise and assist adults having developmental disabilities in a day program that emphasizes social and recreational activities.
 Implement daily activities allowing for maximum participation, as well as assistance with direct care to those supported.
 Requirements: Must have a high school diploma or GED, and be physically able to provide physical assistance to individuals supported.
 Must have valid driver’s license and good driving record according to agency policy.
 Must be able to learn and become certified in CPR and First Aid.
-Full-time, Monday – Friday 8:30 am to 4:30 pm Positions available at both our Quakertown and Warminster locations.
+Full-time, Monday – Friday 8:30 am to 4:30 pm Positions available at our Quakertown locations.

 Provide support to adults with developmental disabilities involved in light assembly-line production activities.
 Act as a role model by reinforcing appropriate social and work behavior and document progress of workers supported.

 - High school diploma or GED